Stanford study makes surprising discovery about electric vehicle batteries — here's what it means for EV owners

 This is encouraging news for the growing number of drivers who use EVs for daily commuting.

 EV use has increased dramatically in recent years.
-In 2023, for the first time, more than 1 million a report from the International Energy Agency, about 18% of all cars sold in 2023 were electric.
+In 2023, for the first time, more than 1 million battery EVs were sold in the United States.
+Globally, according to a report from the International Energy Agency, about 18% of all cars sold in 2023 were electric.

 The longer an EV battery lasts, the more benefits drivers can enjoy.
 For some, additional battery life means they will be able to own and drive the car for several more years.
 For others, it means they'll likely see higher resale values when they decide to move on from their current EV.